soujanyaporia/MUStARD/README.md

 [Towards Multimodal Sarcasm Detection (An _Obviously_ Perfect Paper)](https://www.aclweb.org/anthology/P19-1455/)

-We release the MUStARD dataset which is a multimodal video corpus for research in automated sarcasm discovery.
+We release the MUStARD dataset, a multimodal video corpus for research in automated sarcasm discovery.
 The dataset is compiled from popular TV shows including *Friends*, *The Golden Girls*, *The Big Bang Theory*, and *Sarcasmaholics Anonymous*.
 MUStARD consists of audiovisual utterances annotated with sarcasm labels.
-Each utterance is accompanied by its context, which provides additional information on the scenario where the utterance occurs.
+Each utterance is accompanied by its context, providing additional information on the scenario where it occurs.

 ## Example Instance